SherG/sherrieg/content/blog/marco-rubio-gmail/index.md

 * There are always 3 groups involved in email marketing: the marketers, the end user, and the third parties in between.
 Those third-parties include internet service providers (ISPs), email marketing platforms, multi-channel marketing automation platforms, add-on spam filters, and countless apps that help you sort, filter, and schedule your emails. <em>Any of these can impact whether or not an email is marked as "spam."</em>
 * The authors of a study that Republican senators cited as proving Gmail bias, have said their findings are being <a href="https://www.washingtonpost.com/politics/2022/05/25/republicans-seized-study-proof-googles-bias-its-authors-say-it-being-misrepresented/" target="blank">misinterpreted</a>.
 * Political campaign marketers are known to engage in <a href="http://ahoy-assets.twilio.com/docs/Twilio_2019_Presidential_Campaign_Email_Study.pdf?_ga=2.88913947.1452877676.1655763021-1551870462.1654233161" target="blank">poor email marketing practices</a>: the very practices that cause email to be marked as spam.
-* Professional marketing teams, when faced with spam problems, say "Let's put our Sherlock Holmes hats on and figure out what we're doing wrong."
+* Professional marketing teams, when faced with spam problems, say "Let's put our Sherlock Holmes hats on and figure out what we're doing wrong and what we can improve."
 * While no observer knows the details of the Rubio team's email marketing practices, it's reasonable to view claims of sabotage by Google with skepticism and to avoid amplifying them.

 Spam problems call for objective diagnostics and testing rather than speculation.

+While marketers do not have complete control of this issue, there's much that can be done to optimize for deliverability.

+<details><summary>What's "deliverability?"</summary><br/>
+<p>In short, deliverability is anything you do to maximize the total number or percentage of your marketing emails landing in the inbox (rather than spam folder) of the recipients.</p>
+<p>Here's a more formal definition: Email deliverability is a constellation of metrics, industry requirements, conditions, and practices (including experimentation and analysis) that impact the likelihood that a sender’s email will (a) wind up in the recipient’s inbox (b) in a timely fashion.
+It includes the use of various software tools.</p>
+</details><br/><br/>

 ### Resource